BIOL - Biology (BIOL)

 BIOL 3335 Anatomy and Physiology I lab (1 Credit)

-Human Anatomy and Physiology I is part I of the two-part series that studies the structure and function of the human body extending from the microscopic components of cells and tissues to organs and organ systems.
-BIOL 3334 & 3335 includes the integumentary system, skeletal system, muscular system, cardiovascular system, respiratory system, and immune system.
-These courses are designed for BIOT (PT Track), BIOP (PA Track), BIOZ (AT Track) specifically.
-Biology majors who are not in a PT/PA/AT track need permission from the instructor to take these courses.
-For biology majors who have taken BIOL 3321, only BIOL 3334 & 3335, NOT BIOL 3336 & 3337, are accepted as biology elective, and BIOL 3336 & 3337 are accepted as a general elective only.
-Pre-Requisites: BIOL2221 & BIOL2222; Pre or Co-Requisite: BIOL3334
+Anatomy and Physiology I Lab is the associated lab course for BIOL 3334.
+Students engage in various activities relating to topics covered in BIOL 3334.
+These include: use of anatomical terms, analysis of anatomical models, dissection of fresh and preserved specimen.
+This course is designed for BIOT (PT Track), BIOP (PA Track), BIOZ (AT Track) dual degree programs specifically.
+Biology majors who are not in a PT/PA/AT dual degree program need permission from the instructor to take this course.
+For biology majors who have already taken BIOL 3321, only BIOL 3334 & 3335, but NOT BIOL 3336 & 3337, would accepted as biology elective; as such BIOL 3336 & 3337 would be accepted as a general elective only.
+Lab fee $40.
+2.5 hours/week

 Prerequisites: BIOL 3338 or (BIOL 3334 and BIOL 3335) and BIOL 2211 or (BIOL 2221 and BIOL 2222)